What rules should you follow for prospecting by email in Europe (B2B) ?

 - The Single Opt-in: recipient of the message has previously ticked a box giving his consent to the receipt of an email.
-The checkbox must be actively ticked to be considered a manifestation of free, specific, enlightened, and univocal will.
+Thick actively the checkbox, is a manifestation of free, specific, enlightened, and univocal will.

 - The Double Opt-in strengthens the collection of consent by using a checkbox, and in a second step requires the recipient to click on a link embedded in an email to confirm his contact details and thus validate his consent.

 The basic principles of consent and right of objection for professionals:

 The person must, at the time of collecting his email address